uselesstechjunks/leetcode/docs/source/python.rst

 * Doc/library/token-list.inc

-    Some internal file which now has the new token key and value that I just created.
-TODO: figure out where it is used.
+    This creates an entry in Python documentation for the new token key and value that I just created.

     .. code-block:: bash